How to Remove a UCC Filing: The Essential Guide

 To remove a UCC filing, you must ask your lender to remove the UCC lien using a UCC-3 termination form.
 This form is used to terminate, assign, or amend an existing UCC lien at the filing office.

-You can request your lender to fill out and file this form with the appropriate state authority to remove the UCC lien from the public record.
-It’s essential to communicate clearly with your lender about the reason for requesting the removal of the UCC filing and to ensure that all necessary steps are taken to complete the process accurately and promptly.
+You can request that your lender fill out and file this form with the appropriate state authority to remove the UCC lien from the public record.
+It’s essential to communicate clearly with your lender about the reason for requesting the removal of the UCC filing and ensure that all necessary steps are taken to complete the process accurately and promptly.

 Follow up with your lender to confirm that the UCC filing has been successfully removed.
 Once removed, all interested parties should be updated.